Be My Valentine, Charlie Brown (soundtrack): Recording

+Guaraldi made extensive use of the Fender Rhodes electric piano on the Be My Valentine... soundtrack, favoring its warm, sustained tone.

 The score for Be My Valentine, Charlie Brown was recorded at Wally Heider Studios in San Francisco on December 9, 17, 18, 23, and 30, 1974.
 The ensemble featured Guaraldi on acoustic piano, Fender Rhodes electric keyboards, clavinet, ARP String Ensemble, harpsichord, and guitar, with Seward McCain on electric bass and Vince Lateano on drums.

 By the mid-1970s, Guaraldi was well established as the Peanuts composer but remained primarily known in Northern California.
 While regularly performing at venues like San Francisco's El Matador and Menlo Park's Butterfield's, he continued refining his jazz approach.
 This period of live performances influenced the relaxed yet intricate feel of the Be My Valentine soundtrack.

 Guaraldi approached the project by combining written themes with open improvisational passages.
-As his third-to-last scores for the Peanuts franchise, the music reflects the special's themes of uncertainty and romantic frustration while retaining the lightness that characterizes the series.
+As his third-to-last score for the Peanuts franchise, the music reflects the special's themes of uncertainty and romantic frustration while retaining the lightness that characterizes the series.
 His regular live performances in Northern California at venues such as El Matador and Butterfield's also informed the relaxed rhythmic feel of the sessions.

 Guaraldi made extensive use of the Fender Rhodes for its warm, sustained tone.
-The ARP String Ensemble, an early polyphonic synthesizer, was layered to approximate a small string section and is especially audible in "Valentine Interlude No. 1" and "Heartburn Waltz (5th Reprise)."
-According to Sean Mendelson, "The ARP was a synthetic toy, but [Guaraldi] used it beautifully, creating the impression of a string orchestra.
+The ARP String Ensemble, an early polyphonic synthesizer, was layered to approximate a small string section and is especially audible in "Valentine Interlude No.1” and “Jennie L." According to Sean Mendelson, "The ARP was a synthetic toy, but [Guaraldi] used it beautifully, creating the impression of a string orchestra.
 It gives the score an innocent feel".